Skip to content

 Choose Antigravity If:

-Note: Current evidence does not support choosing Antigravity for enterprise legacy codebase management.
+Note: Antigravity's experimental preview status, undocumented enterprise pricing, absence of Antigravity-specific compliance certifications, and documented vulnerability history do not support choosing Antigravity for enterprise legacy codebase management.
 However, the limited scenarios where Antigravity might be considered include:

-- Experimental preview status is acceptable for your use case
+• Experimental preview status and undocumented pricing are acceptable for your use case

 Consider Alternative Enterprise Tools If:

-Enterprise-focused tools such as Augment Code address multi-repository scenarios through a Context Engine that processes more than 400,000 files via persistent indexing.
-However, teams should conduct thorough evaluation pilots tailored to their specific codebase requirements, as no tool has demonstrated universal success across 50-500 repository legacy codebases.
+Enterprise-focused tools such as Cosmos address multi-repository scenarios through a Context Engine that processes more than 400,000 files via persistent indexing.
+However, teams should conduct thorough evaluation pilots tailored to their specific codebase requirements, as no tool has demonstrated universal success across legacy codebases with 50-500 repositories.

 Solve Multi-Repository Context Challenges with Architecture-Aware AI Tools

-For teams where neither Google Antigravity nor Continue meets requirements, Augment Code's Context Engine processes 400,000+ files through persistent indexing that maintains semantic dependency graphs across your entire codebase.
+For teams where neither Google Antigravity nor Continue meets the requirements, Cosmos's Context Engine processes 400,000+ files via persistent indexing, maintaining semantic dependency graphs across your entire codebase.
 This architectural approach addresses the RAG fragmentation problem by preserving cross-service relationships that session-based tools lose.
 Engineering teams managing distributed microservices architectures can evaluate whether persistent codebase indexing addresses their specific challenges in multi-repository contexts.

 Written by